 EcoRing incorporated as a nonprofit in 2005 after extensive outreach with the environmental and business communities in western Sonoma County.
 With the cooperation of the Russian River Chamber of Commerce and several environmental groups, a redevelopment grant from the State was secured.
 In 2008, during the recession, state redevelopment agencies were terminated.
 From that time forward Ecoring has depended upon contributions from our business Partners and our citizen Members.

 Originally we concentrated on providing an incentive for locally owned hospitality businesses to green their operations by providing marketing for those that sought Green Business Certification.

 EcoRing has continued to expand its program and purview.
 We expanded our focus to promote the infrastructure that will permit tourists to travel without their vehicle.
 We now have projects advocating for new rail lines; bicycle, hiking and equestrian trails; watercraft facilities and electric car charging stations.

-We kicked off these new programs with the EcoOdyssey 100, a six-day demonstration journey using kayaks, bicycles and railroad motor cars (to promote the coming SMART train).
+We kicked off these new programs in May of 2011 with the EcoOdyssey 100, a six-day demonstration journey using kayaks, bicycles and railroad motor cars (to promote public support for the SMART train).